 - your symptoms do not get better after 7 days.

-Our staff are both practised and skilled in treating patients with infectious diseases and we are confident in our procedures for dealing with this virus.
+Our hospitals are open and our staff are both practised and skilled in treating patients with infectious diseases and we are confident in our procedures for dealing with this virus.
 The Trust has robust infection control measures in place and is following the most up to date national guidance and procedures at all times.

 At our hospitals you may notice that staff are wearing personal protective equipment (PPE), which looks different to their usual uniforms.
 This could include gloves, aprons, masks, visors, goggles and gowns, depending on which area of the hospital you are in.